42-adbouras/CoreCurriculum-1337MED/Born2beRoot/README.md

   * Directory Structure:\
     The Linux directory structure is a hierarchical organization of files and directories that defines how data is stored and accessed on a Linux system.
 It's designed to make it easy for users and applications to find and access files.
 Here's a brief overview of the main directories in the Linux filesystem:\
-    `/:` The root directory, also known as the root directory, is the top-level directory in the hierarchy.
+    `/:` The root directory, is the top-level directory in the hierarchy.
 All other directories and files on the system are contained within this directory.\
     `/bin:` Contains essential command binaries that are needed for the system to boot and run.
 These are basic commands that are available to all users.\
     `/sbin:` Similar to /bin, but contains system binaries that are typically used for system maintenance and administration.\
     `/etc:` Contains system-wide configuration files.
 This directory is crucial for the configuration of the system and its services.\